SokoMix/yandToDoApp/README.md

 - You can use swipes to mark completed tasks or to delete tasks
 - You can mark "deadline" of tasks
 - All tasks are divided by importance
+- Now, your tasks are saved when you exit the app

 ### Screenshots

 <image src = "screenshots/scr1.jpeg">
 <image src = "screenshots/scr2.jpeg">
 <image src = "screenshots/scr3.jpeg">

 ### Download link